-- 7.13 The potential constraints have been considered and the proposed design response set out below. - 7.14 Any proposed residential development would be carefully sited and orientated in such a way that it does not negatively impact on the amenity of the existing adjacent residential developments. - 7.15 The development can be appropriately screened through landscaping and will provide a natural 'rounding off' to the settlement limit along the rural edges.
-Particularly when the development as it stands, provides a junction off a roundabout - which essentially leads nowhere.
-An extension to the housing lands would be natural here. - 7.16 A proportion of the land adjacent to the existing watercourse may need to be set aside to provide a buffer.
-We did not envisage this to be a constraint which would restrict development the buffer could be landscaped in such a way as to provide a feature through the site, providing an attractive outlook to any proposed dwellings, for example, provision of a wildflower meadow which would assist in enhancing biodiversity. - 7.17 The buffer could also provide an attractive pedestrian link through the site, with wider connections potentially established through to the neighbouring Alexandra Park and down to the Seven Mile Straight, providing a direct link to Antrim Town itself. - 7.18 Consideration should be given to the density of the adjacent developments. - 7.19 Provision of detached, semi-detached homes and apartments finished in high quality brick would be considered most appropriate and compliment the character of the area.
+7.18 The potential constraints have been considered and the proposed design response set out below.

+- 7.19 Any proposed residential development would be carefully sited and orientated in such a way that it does not negatively impact on the amenity of the existing adjacent residential developments. - 7.20 The development can be appropriately screened through landscaping to provide a 'rounding off' to the settlement limit along the rural edges, which will not negatively impact on the views to and from the listed buildings within the wider area. - 7.21 It is likely any proposed development on the site will require a proportion of the land adjacent to the existing watercourses to be set aside as buffers.
+We did not envision this to be a constraint which would restrict development the buffers could be landscaped in such a way as to provide features through and adjacent to the site, providing an attractive outlook to any proposed dwellings, for example, provision of a wildflower meadow which would assist in enhancing biodiversity. - 7.22 Consideration should be given to the density of the adjacent developments at Fox Lodge, The Courtyard and Old Mill. - 7.23 Provision of detached and semi-detached homes finished in high quality brick would be considered most appropriate and compliment the character of the area (which is predominantly detached and semi-detached homes in red brick). - 7.24 A number of access points are options are possible.
+For example, via the Shaneouguestown Road or through the existing residential development at The Courtyard. - 7.25 We do not envision any access issues which would prevent the site from being developed and this would be designed and agreed with both the Council and DfI Roads through the development management process.